Maryland Style Crab Cakes: A Classic Seafood Delight

 Step 1: Prepare the Crab Mixture

-1. In a large bowl, whisk together the mayonnaise, egg, Dijon mustard, Worcestershire sauce, Old Bay seasoning, lemon juice, salt, and pepper until fully combined.
+I start by whisking together mayonnaise, egg, Dijon mustard, Worcestershire sauce, Old Bay seasoning, lemon juice, salt, and pepper in a large bowl.

 Step 2: Shape the Crab Cakes

-1. Using your hands, gently form the mixture into 4-6 patties, about 3 inches wide and 1 inch thick.
+When I am ready, I use my hands to gently form the mixture into 4 to 6 patties, each about 3 inches wide and 1 inch thick.

-2. Place the crab cakes on a lined baking sheet and refrigerate for another 15 minutes to help them hold their shape.
+I place the patties on a lined baking sheet and refrigerate them for another 15 minutes so they hold their shape while cooking.

 Step 3: Cook the Crab Cakes